2600hz/kazoo/applications/callflow/doc/group.md

 #### Schema

-Validator for the group callflow's data object
+Validator for the group callflow data object